Hypfer/valetudo-tray-companion/Readme.md

 ## Installation

 Simply download the latest binary from the releases section and execute it.<br/>
-If you want to "install" it for permanent use, just copy the exe to a persistent location such as your `%USERPROFILE%` and select the "Run on startup" menu option.
+If you want to "install" it for permanent use, just copy the executable to a persistent location such as your `%USERPROFILE%` on windows or `~` on linux and select the "Run on startup" menu option.